Drarox/Enphasy/README.md

 ## 📌 Notes

 * SQLite writes must have write permissions.
 When running in Docker, always bind the DB to a host directory.
-* The Enphase free tier (Watt) limits API calls to 1000 per month — make sure to respect refresh limits.
+* The Enphase free tier (Watt) limits API calls to 1000 per month — make sure to set `REQ_CACHE_MINUTES` to a sensible value to avoid hitting rate limits.
 * All critical errors are logged in the container console.

 ---